What is NEC?

 Medical staff must be constantly on the lookout for symptoms of NEC, as premature babies in neonatal units can develop the disease at any time, with little or no warning.
 Difficulties with diagnosis mean NEC is often identified late, when a baby is already extremely ill.
 No test can reliably identify babies in the early stages of the disease.

 Babies who develop NEC may need emergency surgery to remove damaged parts of their intestines.
 Up to half of babies who survive the disease develop health problems.
 Some fail to put on weight properly, they can develop serious infections and liver damage, and nutritional problems can mean they have to be fed through a tube that goes directly into their bloodstream.
 Babies can also develop significant hearing, vision and movement problems.
 NEC remains a threat to premature babies.
-Improved diagnosis and treatment are urgently needed which is why Action is funding vital research into NEC, but COVID-19 is putting vital research like this at risk.
+Improved diagnosis and treatment are urgently needed which is why Action is funding vital research into NEC.

-Please help us continue to fight for babies and children’s lives – now and always.
+Donate today, and help us continue our fight for babies and children’s lives – now and always.